nguyenthang98/openstack-guide/README.md

 		 - # `yum install chrony`
 		 - edit the **/etc/chrony.conf** file:
 		 `server 192.168.122.102 iburst`
-		 (*Note: we are going to use management ip address of controller-vm to *)
+		 (*Note: we are going to use management ip address of controller-vm to run chrony server*)
+		 - to enable other nodes connect to chrony deamon add the following line to **chroney
  - On compute-vm:

 #### Install OpenStack - Stein Release